-The Fridley Police Reserve Unit on average donates thousands of hours annually to the City of Fridley.
-In 2016, the Reserve Unit donated 2,104 hours - a monetary value of $45,488!
+The Fridley Police Reserve Unit on average donates thousands of hours annually to the City of Fridley, which has had a monetary value of tens of thousands of dollars!

 Interested in becoming a Reserve Officer?
-Read through the description and requirements, the fill out the interest form below!
+Read through the description and requirements then complete this application.

 What is a Reserve Officer?

+Reserve Officers are ambassadors to the City of Fridley.
 A reserve officer's main role is to support the sworn patrol officers in the field.
 A reserve officer is a non-licensed position, with NO arrest powers.
-A reserve officer is issued a police uniform, and carries a full duty-belt minus the firearm.
-A reserve officer drives a marked patrol car complete with police radio, red flashing lights and computer.
-They are allowed to ride-along with licensed, uniformed Fridley Police officers.
+A reserve officer is issued a uniform and carries a full duty-belt without a firearm.
+A reserve officer drives a marked patrol car complete with police radio, emergency lights and computer.
+They are allowed to ride-along with licensed, uniformed Fridley Police Officers.

 Primary Functions of a Reserve Officer